BMW motorcycle insurance

 BMW history and facts

 Bayerische Motoren Werke (BMW) dates back to 1913, but back then the company produced aircraft engines.
-And as part of a late push to win the war in 1918, the German army ordered 2,000 BMW model IIIa aircraft engines.

-Introduced in 1977, the R80/7 was significant as it was adopted by police forces across the country and became a very familiar sight on UK roads.
+Introduced in 1977, the R80/7 was significant as it was adopted by police forces across the country and became a familiar sight on UK roads.
 The company continued to develop its offerings to riders and in 1997 BMW introduced its first chopper/cruiser – the R1200C.

 The leading BMW motorbikes